 2014-15: Middleton attended his first NHL training camp with Los Angeles before returning to Ottawa for his second full season with the 67s.
 Playing in the top two pairings much of the year, he was a big part of Ottawa’s turnaround season.
 Middleton scored 4 goals with 23 assists and was +11 with 62 penalty minutes in 64 regular season games.
 The 67’s finished second in the East Division, falling to Niagara in a first-round playoff series.
 Middleton scored 1 goal with 1 assist and was -5 with 4 penalty minutes in six playoff games.

 Middleton entered the 2013-14 season as one of the more highly-regarded defense prospects but was not selected until the final pick of the 2014 NHL Draft after enduring a difficult season with the Ottawa 67's.
 The second of two Ottawa defensemen selected by the Kings in that draft (Alex Lintuniemi was the King's second round pick), Middleton is more defensive-oriented than Lintuniemi while using his significant size to play a punishing style.
 He does not have an offensive skating game and seems uncomfortable with the puck at times — though he can contribute on the transition and has a strong first pass.
 When he forces the play he sometimes gets himself in trouble.
 Middleton is a tough fighter and a willing combatant when the situation arises.
-In the Kings' organization he should get the opportunity to develop his positional play so as to maximize the effect of his physical presence.
+He continues to develop his positional play so as to maximize the effect of his physical presence.

-Middleton is skating for the Ottawa 67's and is a team captain in 2015-16 in his fourth season of major junior hockey.
-He has yet to sign an entry-level contract with Los Angeles and would re-enter the 2016 NHL Draft if not signed before then.
+Middleton skated for the Ottawa 67's and was a team captain in 2015-16 in his fourth season of major junior hockey.
+He was not signed to an entry-level contract by Los Angeles, becoming an unrestricted free agent.
 Middleton projects as a middle pairing defender who plays a punishing style.